IBM-AI-Hardware-Center/AiMOS/docs/_sources/aimos-env-basics.rst.txt

 * Inside each project, user accounts are created, and each user receives a fair share of the overall group project level slice.

 Fairshare is calculated at the project level.
 For example, let's say there are 5 projects in the AI Hardware Center slice of the total systems.
 This means each project would get 20% of the share.
 Everyone in the same project would share this 20%, on a 'first come, first serve' basis.

+Inside each project, user accounts are created, and each user receives a fair share of the overall group project level slice.
+Fair share is determined as an average over a period of time (month).
+If the fair share has been consumed within the average time slice, the users in that project will experience longer wait times in the queues, if the system is busy.

 For more information on Slurm implementation and frequently used commands see: https://secure.cci.rpi.edu/wiki/Slurm/